Matheme and mathematics. On the main concepts of the philosophy of Alain Badiou: Introduction

 My assessment of the method employed in ``Being and Event'' is negative.
-After providing the first part of Badiou's doctrine, that is the identification of ontology with set theory, and outlining mathematical foundations of the theory of event, I present a critical discussion of four key concepts of this theory: the indiscernible, the undecidable, the unnameable, and the evental site.
-The conclusion is that their mathematical structure and its implications for Badiou's philosophy turn out not to meet expectations.
-They are ill-designed, and this leads to mathematical inconsistencies as well as philosophical consequences that contradict Badiou's intentions.
-Far from rejecting the philosophical substance of these categories, I claim that their mathematical content may serve as an inspiring metaphor or analogy, but it has clearly defined bounds of meaningful interpretation.
+After providing the first part of Badiou’s doctrine, that is the identification of ontology with set theory, and outlining mathematical foundations of the theory of event, I present a critical discussion of four key concepts of this theory: the indiscernible, the undecidable, the unnameable and the evental site.
+The conclusion is that their mathematical structure and its implications for Badiou’s philosophy turn out not to meet expectations.
+They are ill-designed, and this leads to mathematical inconsistencies as well as philosophical consequences that contradict Badiou’s intentions.
+Far from rejecting the philosophical substance of these categories, I claim that their mathematical side may serve as an inspiring metaphor or analogy, but it has clearly defined bounds of meaningful interpretation.